-"Our Equality Scheme is inclusive of our whole school community including children, staff, parents and visitors."
+"Our Equality Scheme is inclusive of our whole school community including children, staff, parents and visitors".

-- We make sure that activities outside the classroom and school trips are available to all. - Risk assessments are carried out to ensure that procedures are in place so that all children can participate. - Parents/Carers are invited to accompany their child on a school trip if this is deemed helpful to ensure access and safety. - After school clubs are available to all pupils; adjustments will be made to support vulnerable pupils' participation. - If there is something that might make it hard for your child to be included in an activity, we will discuss this with you and see how we can work together to make adjustments to make the activity possible. - Health and Safety audits will be conducted as and when appropriate.
+- We make sure that activities outside the classroom and school trips are available to all. - Risk assessments are carried out to ensure that measures are in place to ensure the safety of all the pupils participating in off-site visits. - Parents/Carers are invited to accompany their child on a school trip if this is deemed helpful to ensure access. - After school clubs are available to all pupils, vulnerable pupils are given priority and adjustments will be made to support their participation. - If there is something that might make it hard for your child to be included in an activity, we will discuss this with you and see how we can work together to make the activity possible. - Health and Safety audits will be conducted as and when appropriate.